-A Wyoming vehicle bill of sale legitimizes a transaction between the seller and buyer of a vehicle in the state.
-It is used to transfer vehicle titles from one name to another and establish ownership of the vehicle.
+A Wyoming motor vehicle bill of sale legitimizes a transaction between the state’s seller and buyer of a vehicle.
+It transfers vehicle titles from one name to another and establishes vehicle ownership.
 The form outlines the description and terms of the sale, as well as information about the buyer and seller.

-You must register your motor vehicle in Wyoming to legally operate it in the state.
+You must register your motor vehicle in Wyoming to operate it legally.

 If you are temporarily employed in Wyoming and plan to be in the state for less than 120 consecutive days, you may apply for a temporary vehicle registration.
 Each Wyoming county handles its own vehicle registrations, so contact your local county treasurer’s office for specifics.